huangli712/Flink/docs/src/guide/m_face.md

-# Colorful Terminal Output

-Support terminal escape sequences to produce styled and colored terminal output.
+It supports terminal escape sequences to produce styled and colored terminal output.

 ## Type